osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - Oso will now issue a warning if there are resource blocks in your policy but no calls to `has_permission` in any rules.
 - Fixed a bug which led to `var matches Type` failing when `var` was unbound.
-- Oso will now raise an error if your policy contains references to rules that are not defined.

 ### Node.js